This blog was previously published on blog.tcell.io.

 Modern web design is like car manufacturing.
 Just as car manufacturers depend on suppliers for components and even whole sub-assemblies, so do web application developers.
 Relying on subcontractors for expertise helps reduce risk.
 Why learn the intricacies of developing ignition systems when you can buy one from Bosch?
 Similarly, why learn the details of protecting payments when you can rely on a service to do so?

-In fact, one of the reasons to use a payment processing service is that your PCI compliance becomes much easier, in effect, saying “hey, I use this PCI level 1 service, so I'm relying on them to do most of the heavy security lifting."
+In fact, one of the reasons to use a payment processing service is that your PCI compliance becomes much easier—in effect, saying, "Hey, I use this PCI Level 1 service, so I'm relying on them to do most of the heavy security lifting."

 So far, so good.
 You can use a service to make PCI compliance easier.
 Yay, outsourcing!
 Letting organizations focus on what they're good at is less distracting and more efficient.
 How could this possibly go wrong?